stimulee/activities/README.md

 # activities

-The project is a tool to manage extracurricular activity registrations.
+This project is a tool to manage extracurricular activity registrations.
+But it can be use manage other kind of registration.

 ## Goals and functions
 - simple installation